 The second remediation and restoration scenario (Alternative 3) assumes that the existing log pond dike and impacted sediments within the northern end of the log pond (adjacent to the dike) will be excavated.
-Excavated soil and sediment that exceeds RBCs but that does not exceed hot spot criteria (estimated to be 40% of all excavated material) would be placed upland and capped with a high-visibility geotextile and at least two feet of other soil/sediment from the Site that does not exceed RBCs.
+Excavated soil and sediment that exceeds RBCs but that does not exceed hot spot criteria would be placed upland and capped with a high-visibility geotextile and at least two feet of other soil/sediment from the Site that does not exceed RBCs.
 Excavated soil and sediment that exceeds hot spot criteria (estimated to be 10% of soil/sediment exceeding RBCs) would be disposed of offsite as nonhazardous waste in a permitted Subtitle D landfill.
-A 6-inch-thick residuals cover would be placed over excavated areas to stabilize the post-excavation surface and provide suitable habitat substrate.
-The residuals cover and all disturbed areas would be planted with native plants; planted areas would be maintained for three years.
+A 6-inch-thick residuals cover would be placed over excavated areas to stabilize the post-excavation surface and provide suitable habitat substrate; similar approaches have been implemented under DEQ oversight.5 The residuals cover and all disturbed areas would be planted with native plants; planted areas would be maintained for three years.